What are you grateful for?

 Does the Nile which saved him deserve our appreciation?
 Should I have special respect for my car, my clothing, my home?

 What is the difference between appreciating people and appreciating objects?

 To take this further, a Talmudic passage relates to this idea:

-Rava said to Rabba bar Mari: What is the source if the saying: “If there is a well that you drank from, do not throw a stone into it”?
+Rava said to Rabba bar Mari: What is the source if the saying: “Do not throw a stone into the well from which you have drunk”?
 He replied: “… You shall not abhor an Egyptian, because you were a stranger in his land” (Deuteronomy 23:8).
-Since you dwelled in their lands, you may not cause them harm.
+Since you lived in their lands, you may not cause them harm.

 “If there is a well that you drank from, do not throw a stone into it” Why?

 Maybe so that others too can drink?
 Possibly because we should simply value productive, positive elements in the natural world and refrain from harming them, ensure their preservation.